Generic selectors

 Introduction

-In this study on “Jesus, King of Kings or Prince? – 1 Timothy 6:15 “, we will explore the relationship between the titles given to the Father and the Son by examining passages such as 1 Timothy 6:15 and Revelation 19:16.
-Throughout the text, we will carefully analyze passages such as 1 Corinthians 15:25-27, Acts 5:31, and Ezekiel 34:20-24, to understand how Jesus’ position as Prince and King fits into the context of God’s sovereignty.
+In this study, “Jesus: King of Kings or Prince? – 1 Timothy 6:15“, we will explore the relationship between the titles given to the Father and the Son by examining passages such as 1 Timothy 6:15 and Revelation 19:16.
+Throughout the text, we will carefully analyze scriptures like 1 Corinthians 15:25-27, Acts 5:31, and Ezekiel 34:20-24 to understand how Jesus’ roles as Prince and King fit within the context of God’s sovereignty.

 The One King of Kings and Lord of Lords

-The above text from 1 Timothy 6:15 presents the Father as being the “King of kings and Lord of lords“, but when we read Revelation 19:16, we find a quote where Jesus receives the same title, as we can read below:
+The passage in 1 Timothy 6:15 presents the Father as the “King of kings and Lord of lords” However, when we read Revelation 19:16, we find a verse where Jesus is given the same title, as shown below:

-Revelation 19:11-16 – “And I saw heaven opened, and behold a white horse: and he that sat on him was called Faithful and True: … And he hath on his vesture and on his thigh a name written, King of Kings , and Lord of Lords.
+Revelation 19:11-16 – “And I saw heaven opened, and behold, a white horse: and he that sat upon him was called Faithful and True: … And he hath on his vesture and on his thigh a name written, King of Kings, and Lord of Lords

 Different Interpretations of 1 Timothy 6:15

-Some people have interpreted these two passages as referring to the same person, but a closer look makes it clear that this interpretation is not correct.
-Others believe that both persons, the Father and Jesus, are two distinct persons, but receive the same titles because they are members of the Trinity.
+Some people interpret these two passages as referring to the same person, but a closer examination makes it clear that this interpretation is incorrect.
+Others believe that the Father and Jesus are two distinct persons but share the same titles because they are members of the Trinity.

-Personally, I cannot agree with these two interpretations because there are several other passages that do not fit with these thoughts.
+Personally, I cannot agree with either of these interpretations, as several other passages do not align with these views.

-The same ownership that the Father applies to Himself also applies to the Son.
-But how can someone be called “King ofs kings” and “Lord of lords“, if both are “kings” and “lords“?
-What may seem like a contradiction is not really so when we consider the same thought that Paul expresses in 1 Corinthians 15:25-27, where he states that all things have been put under Christ’s feet, but then adds: “It is clear that he who subjected all things to him is excepted.“.
+The same authority that the Father applies to Himself is also attributed to the Son.
+But how can both be called “King of kings” and “Lord of lords” if they are both kings and lords?
+What may seem like a contradiction is not actually one when we consider Paul’s statement in 1 Corinthians 15:25-27.
+He declares that all things have been placed under Christ’s feet but then adds: “It is clear that he who subjected all things to him is excepted“.

 Elevated to Prince and Savior

-Two other texts make this thought clear to us.
-The first of them is presented in the book of Acts 5:31, as we can read below:
+Two other passages help clarify this idea.
+The first is found in Acts 5:31, as shown below:

-The position granted by God to Christ before all existing beings, including the person of the Father, is that of Prince.
-Now, if there is a prince it is because there is someone above him with the title of King , and this is the position occupied by His Father , as described in 1 Timothy 6:14-15.
+The position granted by God to Christ before all created beings, including the Father Himself, is that of a Prince.
+If there is a Prince, it implies that someone above Him holds the title of King.
+This position belongs to the Father, as described in 1 Timothy 6:14-15.

-The next text that makes this issue clear is a prophecy written by the prophet Ezekiel:
+The next passage that clarifies this issue is a prophecy written by the prophet Ezekiel:

-Ezekiel 34:20-24 – “Therefore thus says the Lord GOD to them: Behold, I, even I, will judge between the fat sheep and the lean sheep.
-Because you push with your side and with your shoulder, and gore all the weak ones with your horns, until you have scattered them abroad.
-Therefore I will save my sheep, that they shall no more be a prey, and I will judge between sheep and sheep.
-And I will set up one shepherd over them , and he shall feed them; my servant David shall feed them; he shall be their shepherd .
-And I, the LORD, will be their God , and my servant David shall be prince among them; I, the LORD, have spoken it.
+Ezekiel 34:20-24 – Therefore, thus says the Lord GOD to them: Behold, I, even I, will judge between the fat sheep and the lean sheep.
+Because you push with your side and with your shoulder and gore all the weak ones with your horns until you have scattered them abroad.
+Therefore, I will save my sheep, so they will no longer be prey, and I will judge between sheep and sheep.
+And I will set up one shepherd over them, and he shall feed them; my servant David shall feed them; he shall be their shepherd.
+And I, the LORD, will be their God, and my servant David shall be prince among them; I, the LORD, have spoken it.

-That the above text does not refer to David himself is obvious, since he had been dead for almost 3 centuries before the prophet wrote this message.
-The words “my servant David” are a reference to the Messiah who would come from David’s lineage.
+It is evident that this passage does not refer to David himself, as he had been dead for nearly three centuries when the prophet wrote this message.
+The phrase my servant David is a reference to the Messiah, who would come from David’s lineage.

-The key point of this text for the subject in question occurs when God makes it clear that He would make His servant the shepherd of His flock, and that He would become the Prince among them, with the Lord (YHWH) being our God.
-This text makes very clear the real position that each one occupies before the entire universe.
+The key point of this passage, in relation to our topic, is that God clearly states He will appoint His servant as the shepherd of His flock and that this servant will be the Prince among them, while the Lord (YHWH) remains their God.
+This passage clearly establishes the distinct roles each one occupies before the entire universe.

 Conclusion: Jesus King of Kings or Prince?

-Jesus, King of Kings or Prince?
-We can conclude that, before all other creatures in the universe, Jesus assumes the position of King and Lord, a position that His Father granted Him.
-But when the Father enters the scene, Jesus assumes the position of Prince, because His Father is the one who occupies the position of King on the throne of the universe.
+We can conclude that, before all other creatures in the universe, Jesus holds the position of King and Lord-a position granted to Him by His Father.
+However, in relation to the Father, Jesus takes the position of Prince, as it is the Father who sits on the throne as King over the universe.

 May God bless the reader.